albertgmi/assemblyProject/README.md

-# assemblerProject
+# Assembly Project
-Assembler x86-dos-project
+Assembly x86-dos-project

 String Interleaver
-An Assembler program that takes two input strings and produces a single string composed of alternating characters from both inputs.
+An Assembly program that takes two input strings and produces a single string composed of alternating characters from both inputs.
 For example, given "ABC" and "abc", the program outputs "AaBbCc".

 Features: